JinghanGuo/JinghanGuo.github.io/project.md

 * Automatically generate a maze, then use depth-first search(DFS) and breadth-first search(BFS) to solve this maze, respectively.

-* Implement an address book supporting multiple field search in $O(n\log n)$ time complexity, with the preprocess of sorting different fields before binary searching.
+* Implement an address book supporting multiple field search in O(nlogn) time complexity, with the preprocess of sorting different fields before binary searching.

 * Perform document analysis for text document with Go language, which fulfills histogram of characters, alphabetical list of the words, histogram of the words, and returns the top three word sequences in the file.